-We have put together this list of some of the most popular designs for DIY Wall Paneling, and how they can be used in your home.
+We have put together this list of some of the most popular wall panel designs, and how they can be used throughout your home.

 Shaker Style Panelling

-Shaker style Wall Panelling consists in strips of MDF wood displayed as squares of rectangles on the wall.
+The Shaker style wall panelling design consists of strips of MDF wood displayed as squares of rectangles on the wall.
 It’s bold and boxy by nature.
 Despite its 15th Century origins, the sharp lines and rigid corners of this look create a sleek, modern aesthetic in homes today.
+By nature, it’s dramatic.
+It works well as a stand out feature wall or to be painted in a bold colour.
 This look is ideal for adding character to plain walls in new build properties.

-A full wall grid of Shaker Wall Panels, painted a crisp white, elevated the character and class of the room and made it a place they were eager to spend time and show off.
+A full wall design of Shaker Wall Panels, painted a crisp white, elevated the character and class of the room and made it a place they were eager to spend time in and show off.

-Shiplap panels are probably the first thing you picture when someone mentions “wall panels”.
-The classic shiplap look is made up of parallel strips, covering a whole wall, vertically or horizontally.
-Separating each panel is a space of 2 or 3mm, creating the trademark “tongue and groove” effect.
+The Shiplap wall panelling design is probably the first thing you picture when someone mentions “wood panels”.
+The classic shiplap look is made up of parallel MDF slats, covering a whole wall, vertically or horizontally.
+Separating each panel is a space of 2 or 3mm, creating the trademark shiplap effect.

 By nature, they evoke a nautical or rustic look which are reminiscent of winter cabins or beach huts - depending on your season of preference!

-Shiplap paneling is often a staple in entryways as a great way of adding a layer of protection to a wall.
-It is also a popular style, to add a touch of elegance to a bathroom.
-Shiplap is also effective as a permanent “headboard” in your bedroom.
+Shiplap wall panelling is often a staple in hallways and is a great way of adding a layer of protection to a wall.
+It is also a popular style in the bathroom, adding a touch of simple style.
+Often our customers use this style of panelling as a permanently installed “headboard” to the bed.

 Remember to experiment with your panels at different heights.
 It can be really impactful to take a shiplap panel up ¾ of the wall and cap with a beautiful shelf.

-They are ideal for evoking the history of a house or drawing the eye to period features.
-They are especially popular up staircases.
+The Traditional wall panelling design is ideal for evoking the history a house or drawing the eye to more period features.

-Not only can you visualiser how your panels will look but we will give you the exact measurements on a layout plan so that your design ends up completely symmetrical.
+Not only can you better visualise how your panels will look but we will give you the exact measurements on a layout plan so that your design ends up completely symmetrical.
 No more complicated maths needed!

-You can also browse our Wall Panelling Kits, in which we give you everything you need for you panelling project - sized, measured and delivered to you!
+Check out our Wall Panelling Kits, in which we give you everything you need for your panelling project - sized, measured and delivered to you!